Home and Away: Walsall vs. LA

 Angeles.
 It was a different world.
 The colors were brighter, the air smelled sweeter, the people seemed happier

-and kinder, and the food tasted better.
+and kinder, the food tasted better.
 I wanted to hug the

 city, I loved it so much.
 I had never